mongodb/docs/source/includes/fact-group-region-association.rst

 .. important::

-   MongoDB does *not* support cross-region
-   :abbr:`VPC (Virtual Private Cloud)` peering.
-Multi-region clusters require one :abbr:`VPC (Virtual Private Cloud)` peering connection per region.
-Only those MongoDB nodes in that region can use the peering connection to communicate with the peered :abbr:`VPC (Virtual Private Cloud)`.
+   Multi-region clusters require one :abbr:`VPC (Virtual Private Cloud)` peering connection for each region.
+MongoDB nodes can use only the peering connection that resides in the same region as the nodes to communicate with the peered :abbr:`VPC (Virtual Private Cloud)`.